Could your Rent-to-Own Store Send You to Jail?

 Of course, buying an item over time is always more expensive than paying cash.
 But, the rent-to-own industry takes that to an extreme.

-For example, one rent-to-own provider in Mobile, Alabama offers a certain refrigerator for $19.99/week.
+For example, when this article was first published in 2020, one rent-to-own provider in Mobile, Alabama offered a certain refrigerator for $19.99/week.
 If your refrigerator is broken and you don’t have the cash to quickly buy one or access to credit, that may seem like a great deal.
 But, the payments for the refrigerator stretch for 91 weeks.
 That’s a year and nine months of weekly payments, at the end of which you’ll have paid $1819.09 for your refrigerator.

-This provider, like many others, offers a “same as cash” deal if you make your payments within six months.
+That provider, like many others, offered a “same as cash” deal if you made your payments within six months.
 So, if you’re just in a short-term cash crunch and can pay quickly, you’ll save quite a bit of money.
 The “same as cash” deal takes the cost of the refrigerator down to $1099.00.
 So, if you can pay just shy of $200/month, you can save $720 dollars.

-Unfortunately, most people in the rent-to-own market can’t take advantage of “same as cash” offer by rent-to-own providers That’s especially true in a city like Mobile, Alabama, where the U.S. Census says 22% of residents are living in poverty and per capita income is just over $26,000.
-In fact, an older study concluded that fewer than 40% of rent-to-own agreements end in purchase of the item.
+Unfortunately, many people in the rent-to-own market can’t take advantage of “same as cash” offers by rent-to-own providers.
+That’s especially true in a city like Mobile, Alabama, where the U.S. Census Bureau reports that 18.4% of residents are living in poverty and per capita income was $33,935 for 2020-2024.
+Publicly available completion-rate data is limited, but longstanding consumer research has found that many rent-to-own agreements do not end in purchase of the item.

-But, is successful completion of the rent to own contract really a win for the customer?
+But, is successful completion of the rent-to-own contract really a win for the customer?
 Of course, spending $1819.09 and ending up with a refrigerator is better than spending $1600 dollars and losing the refrigerator.
-Still, the cost of acquiring the refrigerator is far out of proportion to its value.
-In this example--based on actual pricing from a Mobile rent-to-own provider--the consumer pays an extra $720 for the privilege of making payments across 91 weeks rather than 26 weeks.
+Still, the cost of acquiring the refrigerator can be far out of proportion to its value.
+In this 2020 example--based on actual pricing from a Mobile rent-to-own provider at that time--the consumer paid an extra $720 for the privilege of making payments across 91 weeks rather than 26 weeks.
 But the bad deal doesn’t end there.

-That’s because the “same as cash” price of $1099 is still quite a bit more than the same item might cost if the customer paid cash somewhere else.
-We looked at other options for purchasing this same item in Mobile and found prices ranging from $608 to $729.
-Using the highest retail price we found and the “same as cash” price from the rent-to-own provider, the rent-to-own customer pays a 50.7% mark-up.
-The full weekly rental price across 91 weeks is almost exactly triple the lowest local retail price we found.
+That’s because the “same as cash” price of $1099 was still quite a bit more than the same item might have cost if the customer paid cash somewhere else.
+At the time, we looked at other options for purchasing this same item in Mobile and found prices ranging from $608 to $729.
+Using the highest retail price we found and the “same as cash” price from the rent-to-own provider, the rent-to-own customer paid a 50.7% mark-up.
+The full weekly rental price across 91 weeks was almost exactly triple the lowest local retail price we found.
+Current prices change frequently, so consumers should compare today’s cash price, early-purchase price, total payment amount, fees, and return terms before signing a rent-to-own agreement.

 But Wait...It Gets Worse